Hudson's FTM Resource Guide

 Youth sizes

 If you have very small feet (men's size 5 or below), you may also wish to try boy's or youth size shoes.
-In fact, this can be a distinct advantage when buying a quality name brand shoe, as youth sizes are sometimes less expensive than adult sizes (for example, Timberland makes a waterproof work boot that costs $145 in adult size but only $75 in a junior size, yet they look identical, and the quality of the junior boot is excellent).
+In fact, this can be a distinct advantage when buying a quality name brand shoe, as youth sizes are sometimes less expensive than adult sizes (for example, Timberland makes a classic waterproof work boot that costs $160 in adult size but only $80 in a junior size, yet they look identical, and the quality of the junior boot is excellent).
 Do be sure to check the quality of the particular youth shoes you are considering, however, as some youth shoes are not made to the same standards as adult shoes.

 UK and European sizing